GameSir G8 Galileo – Cloud Gaming Review

 Using in game

 The G8 shines by tackling mobile gaming frustrations, especially in FPS.
-While the smaller sticks aren’t ideal, even compared to the X2 and Razor Kishi, they vastly improve the experience.
+While the smaller sticks aren’t ideal, even compared to the X2 and Razer Kishi, they vastly improve the experience.
 The design, however, has drawbacks.
 Hall sticks can be overly sensitive, causing camera issues in fast-paced games like Call of Duty.
 But a bit of tweaking in the game menu sorts this out.
 The longer trigger movement delivers comfort for driving games like FORZA, and FPS games mimicking the Xbox controller feel.

 GameSir App